Ibraheim Campbell: Indianapolis Colts

 On September 9, 2020, Campbell was signed to the Indianapolis Colts practice squad.
 On September 22, Campbell was promoted to the active roster.
 He was released on October 17, and re-signed to the practice squad on October 20.
-He was elevated to the active roster on December 13 for the team's week 14 game against the Las Vegas Raiders, and reverted to the practice squad after the game.
-He was placed on the practice squad/COVID-19 list by the team on December 16, 2020, and restored to the practice squad on December 29.
-He was elevated again on January 2, 2021, for the week 17 game against the Jacksonville Jaguars, and reverted to the practice squad again following the game.
+He was elevated to the active roster on December 13 for the team's Week 14 game against the Las Vegas Raiders, but reverted to the practice squad after the game.
+He was placed on the practice squad/COVID-19 list by the team on December 16, and restored to the practice squad on December 29.
+He was elevated to the active roster for the third time on January 2, 2021, for their Week 17 game against the Jacksonville Jaguars.
+However, he again reverted to the practice squad following the game.
 On January 10, 2021, Campbell signed a reserve/futures contract with the Colts.

 On August 31, 2021, Campbell was waived by the Colts.
-He re-signed with their practice squad on September 28, 2021.
+He re-signed with their practice squad on September 28.
+On October 11, he was elevated to the active roster for their Week 5 game against the Baltimore Ravens.
+However, Campbell suffered knee and ankle injuries in their loss, and he was placed on the injured reserve list.

+On July 20, 2022, he was reported to be retired.